-Most lawyers enjoy advising on compliance.
-From a lawyer’s perspective, compliance is predictable and it’s far easier to be ‘black and white’ when giving advice.
-The issue with that is executives live in a ‘grey’ world where everything is unpredictable and uncertain.
-There’s no such thing as a “sure thing”.
+Business executives live in a ‘grey’ world where everything is unpredictable and uncertain; There’s no such thing as a “sure thing”.

-Madgwicks’ Corporate Services team is another set of eyes and ears for executives.
-We look beyond just compliance.
-We’ll help you make the right strategic decision by working with you to assess the ‘grey’.
-This includes conducting due diligence, identifying risk management issues and providing strategic and pragmatic advice on the commercial transaction.
+Madgwicks’ Corporate Services team acts as another set of eyes and ears for executives, looking beyond just compliance.
+We’ll help you make the right strategic decision by working with you to assess the ‘grey’, including conducting due diligence, identifying risk management issues and providing strategic and pragmatic advice on the commercial transaction.

-Whenever a transaction requires, our corporate lawyers are able to bring in the expertise of our lawyers from other teams, including taxation, finance, property, workplace relations and intellectual property to ensure that the structure and strategy behind the transaction is to the utmost benefit of the client, and all risk management scenarios have been identified and properly addressed.
+Whenever a transaction requires, our corporate lawyers are able to bring in the expertise of our lawyers from other teams, including taxation, finance, property, workplace relations or health and safety and intellectual property to ensure that the structure and strategy behind the transaction is to the utmost benefit of the client, and all risk management scenarios have been identified and properly addressed.

 Capital raising and corporate finance

-But sometimes giving up equity is in your business’ best interests.
-Your investors can bring invaluable expertise to the table to move your business to the next level.
-Or perhaps you are looking to sell a stake in your business and start something new.
-Or retire.
+Sometimes giving up equity is in your business’ best interests; investors can bring invaluable expertise to the table to move your business to the next level, or perhaps you are looking to sell a stake in your business and start something new.
+Or you have reached a stage where you would like to retire.

 Corporate governance and compliance

-A proactive approach to compliance will ensure your business operates with minimal interference from regulators.
-Madgwicks’ lawyers are well equipped to advise on best-practice corporate governance principles and procedures.
-We can ensure that the interests of the companies, its directors and stakeholders are protected and meet their legal obligations.
+Madgwicks’ lawyers are well equipped to advise on best-practice corporate governance principles and procedures, helping ensure that the interests of the companies, its directors and stakeholders are protected and meet their legal obligations.

-And finally, when things don’t go as planned – our Dispute Resolution & Litigation team has a wealth of experience fighting on behalf of businesses facing audits and investigations from Australian regulators.
+And finally, when things don’t go as planned – our Dispute Resolution & Litigation team has a wealth of experience representing businesses and directors facing audits or other investigations from state and federal regulators.

 Corporate structures and joint ventures

-The whole purpose of a joint venture or strategic alliance is to be beneficial for all stakeholders – the businesses, the shareholders and investors and the end-customer.
-It’s a balancing act – so it’s useful to set your intentions well before approaching prospective partners.
+A joint venture or strategic alliance should be beneficial for all stakeholders – the businesses, the shareholders and investors and the end-customer.
+It’s a complex balancing act and it is useful to set out your intentions and objectives well before approaching prospective partners.

-Madgwicks works with public and private businesses to draft and negotiate joint venture, partnership and strategic alliance agreements that drive success and work towards a common objective.
-They encourage and protect the different economic positions, assets, skills and outlook of the different parties.
-Because of the nature of joint ventures, it’s important that agreements maintain a degree of flexibility and adaptability so that the partnership can grow over the long-term.
-This will give you the best chance to buck the trend.
+Madgwicks works with public and private businesses to draft and negotiate joint venture, partnership and strategic alliance agreements that set out to drive success and work towards a common objective while protecting the different economic positions, assets, skills and outlook of the different parties.
+Importantly, these agreements also maintain a degree of flexibility and adaptability so that the partnership can grow over the long-term.